 Excellent customer service is what sets the best help desks and department stores apart from the rest.
 With that in mind, what makes poor customer service?
 Here are the don’ts of customer service management to ultimately avoid for your business’ benefit.

 Don’t fill your customers’ news feeds and inboxes with multiple posts and emails.
 This applies to any company with a social profile and email database.
 You don’t want to constantly post ads, reminders, promotions, or videos all the time.
 Your customers need to have a break every now and then.
-Make sure to switch up the type of content you share or put together a schedule with a content strategist.
+Make sure to switch up the type of content and context you share or put together a schedule with a marketing strategist or digital marketing agency.

 Some of the best advice to take any public issues to a corner.
 That is, sort out customer service issues out of public view.
 Once a complaint is made and an employee responds whether in a public setting or online, request that the customer continue the conversation in a direct manner.
 What this does is prevents other customers from getting involved or seeing the end result.
 Every situation is different and companies need the flexibility to respond to each unique situation individually.
 Not all outcomes are going to be the same.